ViegasAdilson/Agenda/README.md

 def logout_page():
    pass

-# Route responsible for delete the Contact.
+# Route responsible to delete the Contact.
 The Id of Contact is passed in url to the route
 @app.route('/delete/<int:id>')
 def delete_page(id):
    pass

-# Route responsible to edit the details of Contant.
+# Route responsible to edit the details of Contact.
 The name of Contact is passed in url to the route
 @app.route('/contacts/edit/<name>', methods=['GET', 'POST'])
 def edit_contact(name):
 ```